Alabama

 Alabama’s culinary scene is a delightful exploration of flavors and traditions.
 Here are a few must-try local specialties:

-READ ABOUT: Fun Things to Do in Tuscaloosa, Alabama
+READ ABOUT: Safest Cities to Live in Alabama

 Food Item Description